REDUCE COSTS AND FREE UP TIME WITH CBR’S EMPLOYEE MANAGEMENT SERVICES

 Wage – Compensation paid to employees.

 Workers’ Compensation Insurance – Workers’ compensation (colloquially known as workers’ comp in North American English or compo in Australia) provides insurance to cover medical care and compensation for employees who are injured in the course of employment, in exchange for mandatory relinquishment of the employee’s right to sue his or her employer for the tort of negligence.
 The tradeoff between assured, limited coverage and lack of recourse outside the workers compensation system is known as “the compensation bargain”.
 While plans differ between jurisdictions, provision can be made for weekly payments in place of wages (functioning in this case as a form of disability insurance), compensation for economic loss (past and future), reimbursement or payment of medical and like expenses (functioning in this case as a form of health insurance), and benefits payable to the dependents of workers killed during employment (functioning in this case as a form of life insurance).
-General damages for pain and suffering, and punitive damages for employer negligence, are generally not available in worker compensation plans.
+General damages for pain and suffering, and punitive damages for employer negligence, are generally not available under worker compensation plans.

 Worksite Employer – The Employer who directs the day-to-day activities of a Covered Employee, primarily the Client Company in a co-employment relationship.

-Wrongful Termination – When an employee is discharged without a proven cause, that employee has the right to sue the employer for damages such as loss of wage and “fringe” benefits, and under certain circumstances, for punitive damages.
+Wrongful Termination – When an employee is discharged without a proven cause, that employee has the right to sue the employer for damages such as loss of wages and fringe benefits, and under certain circumstances, for punitive damages.
 To do this, the employee must have had a specific or implied contract indicating that the employment would be permanent and that the discharge was in contradiction of public policy.